itzKiwiSky/IridiumED/README.md

+# IridiumED
-# What is IridiumED?
+### What is IridiumED?
-The IridiumED is a map editor for mobile progams like me, made in lua
+The IridiumED is a map editor for mobile progams like me, made in lua on Löve for adroid
 ### What is the objective?
 > - Help everyone mobile progams to program
 > - Crate map for games with efficiency